 Reclaimed water treatment

-Our reclaimed water is treated to a Class C level according to EPA Victoria's guidelines.
+Our reclaimed water is treated to meet fit for purpose requirements according to EPA Victoria's guidelines.
 Under the guidelines, this water is used for:

 - urban areas that have restricted public access during irrigation